jdramirezl/dotfiles/README.md

    ```

 The script will:
-- Copy all configuration files from their respective locations
+- Copy all configuration files from their respective locations into the `config/` directory
 - Commit the changes with a timestamp
 - Push to the repository